 From the perspective of the competent Member State, for reference year 2023, 12 Member States (HU, AT, EE, BG, EL, SK, LV, LU, ES, MT, PL, and SI) provided figures.
 Mainly pensioners and their family residing in a lump-sum Member State which is not the competent Member State received unplanned healthcare in a third Member State under the Regulations (Table 37).
-This is to be expected given the much higher number of PDs S1 received for this group of persons by the lump-sum Member States compared to the forms received for family members not residing in the same Member State as the insured person.
-A high number of pensioners insured in Luxembourg and resident in Portugal received unplanned healthcare in a third Member State, as well as pensioners insured in Bulgaria and resident in Spain.
+This is to be expected given the much higher number of PDs S1 received for this group of persons by the lump-sum Member State as the insured person.
+A high number of pensioners insured in Luxembourg and resident in Portugal received unplanned healthcare in a third Member State as the insured person.